winnochan/simple-docker-web-app/README.md

 # Simple Docker Web App

-## A simple web app using docker for learning.
+## A simple web app using docker for learning

 ---